 The main autoimmune disorders associated with psoriasis are:

-- psoriatic arthritis, which affects 30 percent of people who have arthritis
+- psoriatic arthritis, which affects 30 to 33 percent of people who have arthritis

 - rheumatoid arthritis